-- What: Decide on your common goals; be sure your partnership is mutually beneficial - How: Agree upon activities to meet your shared goals and missions - Who: Clarify your roles and responsibilities for all project activities - Where: Decide upon the locations of activities - When: Agree upon a timeline and key dates, and check in regularly
+- What: Decide on your common goals and be sure your partnership is mutually beneficial. - How: Agree upon activities to meet your shared goals and missions. - Who: Clarify your roles and responsibilities for all project activities. - Where: Decide on the locations of activities. - When: Agree on a timeline and key dates, and check in regularly.